-- provide advice and support to other staff on child welfare and child protection matters - discuss concerns as required with outside agencies e.g., specific agency for single need (e.g., speech and language, Inclusion Support), early intervention multiagency (e.g., Early Help process) or Multi Agency Safeguarding Hub (MASH)/existing social worker (child protection/significant harm concerns) - take part in strategy discussions and inter-agency meetings and/or support other staff to do so - contribute to the assessment of children

-- refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly - help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing, or have experienced, with teachers and school leadership staff The DSL will also: - keep the headteacher informed of any issues and liaise with local authority case managers and designated officers for child protection concerns as appropriate - take lead responsibility for understanding the filtering and monitoring systems and processes in place within the school - access Safeguarding Supervision as stated under the Ofsted Inspection Framework and Working Together 2018 - keep the school's SLT, directors and governors, Local Authority and Social Services informed about safeguarding and child protection issues as requested - The DSL will also keep the headteacher informed of any issues and liaise with local authority case managers and designated officers for child protection concerns as appropriate.
+- Provide advice and support to other staff on child welfare and child protection matters. - Discuss concerns as required with outside agencies e.g., specific agency for single need (e.g., speech and language, Inclusion Support), early intervention multiagency (e.g., Early Help process) or Multi Agency Safeguarding Hub (MASH)/existing social worker (child protection/significant harm concerns). - Take part in strategy discussions and inter-agency meetings and/or support other staff to do so. - Contribute to the assessment of children. - Refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly. - Help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing, or have experienced, with teachers and academy leadership staff The DSL will also: - Keep the Principal informed of any issues and liaise with local authority case managers and designated officers for child protection concerns as appropriate. - Take lead responsibility for understanding the filtering and monitoring systems and processes in place within the academy. - Access Safeguarding Supervision as stated under the Ofsted Inspection Framework and Working Together 2023. - Keep the academy's SLT, Standards and Performance Committee, Local Authority, Social Services and the trust executive leadership team informed about safeguarding and child protection issues as requested.